jstitch/st_roguelike/README.md

 - That last ones means refactoring the objects.player.Player class too.
-But also, I think that the Player class should be some other component to be added on a objects.Objeto class so instead of representing a played character in the game by itself, the Player gives this attribute to some specific Objeto instance (this could add the possibility to control some given monster at certain part of the game?).
+But also, I think that the Player class should be some other component to be added on a objects.objeto.Object class so instead of representing a played character in the game by itself, the Player gives this attribute to some specific Object instance (this could add the possibility to control some given monster at certain part of the game?).
 So a given Player class should have its own commands to 'play' the player in the Gameplay engine update instance...